Keep their naps forever (hey, one could wish).

 Your kiddos are smart at this age.
 They can stay up and have this unbelievable energy that suddenly appears during nap time.
 Don’t let this fool you.
 They need to keep their naps as long as possible.
 Exhaust them before nap and aim for a solid nap time in the middle of the day.
 Darken the room to make sure that their little minds aren’t getting distracted from anything in their room.
-(These darkening shades are some of our fav: Easynight Portable Blackout Shades).
+(These blackout curtains are super convenient and work SO well: The Sleepout Curtain).

 We see so many parents get excited to make this transition to a big bed when most of the time, toddlers just aren’t ready.
-With the new found freedom and the challenge of not understanding how to just stay in bed, it makes it for a hard time.
+With the newfound freedom and the challenge of not understanding how to just stay in bed, it makes it for a hard time.
 Keep them in their cribs as long as they stay.
 Now, we totally understand when a new baby is expecting and you need that crib.
-If that’s the case, use a bassinet or a comfortable pack n play like the Babybjorn Travel Crib to use in the meantime.
+If that’s the case, use a bassinet or a comfortable pack-n-play like the Babybjorn Travel Crib to use in the meantime.
 It will be okay!
 Making that transition when your toddler isn’t ready creates a whole new set of sleep issues you will have to face if your toddler isn’t really ready.

-- Watch out for the negotiations.
-These little attorneys of ours know exactly what to ask or how to ask it that will allow our mommy hearts to fall and say yes.
+These little attorneys of ours know exactly what to ask or how to ask it that will allow our mommy hearts to melt and say yes.
 Toddlers only know how to ask for one more thing, one more book, one more hug.
 They are trying to take control of the situation as they are prepared to be away from you.
 As endearing as this is, remember you are the parent and need to keep the situation relaxed and in control.
 By giving your toddler clear expectations (only two books, water is next to your bed, and here is one last hug) they will rest assured that all will be well.
-Yes, we want to give our kids everything, the world in fact.
-But that’s not always what’s best for them.
+Yes, we want to give our kids everything (the world, in fact!), but that’s not always what’s best for them.
 By staying in control of the situation.
 Saying no once in a while – it shapes them into really great ADULTS!

 Give them clear expectations as to what time they are allowed to come out of their rooms.
 Buy the “OK to Wake!” clock.
-It’s our obsession and it actually works if you follow thru with it.
-Get it here: OK TO WAKE!
+It’s our obsession, and it actually works if you follow through with it.
+We’re also big fans of the Hatch sound machine.